6741A/6741A-OverUnder/README.md

-# Software Used in the VRC 2023-2024 Game "Over Under"
+# Software Used in the VRC 2023-2024 Game Over Under

 ## Overview